Children's Hospital is part of the UPMC family.

 Download our mobile app today - it's free!

 At UPMC Children's Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this procedure and invite you to participate.
 Please read the following information to learn about the procedure and how you can help.

 A joint is a part in the body where the bones connect to allow bending and movement, such as the knee, elbow, hip, backbone (spine) and skull.
 Sometimes fluid can form in the joints and cause pain.
 Joint aspiration (as-per-RAY-shun) is a procedure in which fluid—called synovial (sin-OH-vee-ul) fluid—is removed from the joint or joints where your child has pain.
 Depending upon your child’s medical condition, your doctor may order a joint injection at the same time as the joint aspiration.
-Joint injection is a procedure in which medicine (such as a steroid) is injected directly into the joint space.
-The medicine also should help to reduce your child’s pain.
-Sometimes the medicine will include contrast (or dye) for arthrography (study of the joints) or magnetic resonance arthrography.
+Joint injection is a procedure in which medicine (such as a steroid medication or contrast) is injected directly into the joint space.
+The medicine can help to reduce your child’s pain.
+The contrast (or dye) for arthrography (study of the joints) or magnetic resonance arthrography can be injected.

 If your child is having sedation, there are important rules for eating and drinking that must be followed in the hours before the procedure.